Approximating double n-capture

 Approximating double n-capture#

-We want to approximate the seqeunce \(A(n,\gamma)X(n,\gamma)B\) as \(A(nn,\gamma)B\) by coming the two successive neutron captures into a single rate, assuming equilibrium of nucleus \(X\).
+We want to approximate the seqeunce \(A(n,\gamma)X(n,\gamma)B\) as \(A(nn,\gamma)B\) by combining the two successive neutron captures into a single rate, assuming equilibrium of nucleus \(X\).

 This type of approximation is commonly done in the “aprox” family of networks, for example, approximating the sequence: \({}^{52}\mathrm{Fe}(n,\gamma){}^{53}\mathrm{Fe}(n,\gamma){}^{54}\mathrm{Fe}\).